USA Nordic

 •

-John Benzie – Two Time All American NCAA Ski Jumping Team in 1977 and 1978.
-Also, for
+John Benzie – Two Time All American NCAA Ski Jumping Team in 1977-1978.
+For the

-the past 14 years, John has been a Board Member of the American Ski Jumping Hall of Fame.
+past 14 years, John’s been a Board Member of the American Ski Jumping Hall of Fame.

 •

-Patrick Gasienica – U.S. Olympic Team for the Ski Jumping in the 2022 Olympics in Beijing, China.
+Patrick Gasienica – U.S. Olympic Ski Jumping Team at the 2022 Olympics in Beijing.

 •